Is Hunger a Bad Thing?

 What is Hunger Exactly?

-When your stomach and intestines are empty, they release hormones into the blood and send signals to the hypothalamus in our brains.
-This causes particular groups of neurons in the hypothalamus to produce proteins, which in turn make you feel hungry.
+When your stomach and intestines are empty, they release hormones into the blood and send signals to our brains.
+This causes particular groups of neurons to produce proteins, which in turn make you feel hungry.

 Hunger pangs can also be a psychological feeling, meaning that you’re not really physically hungry, but your mind is used to eating (perhaps at a certain time – like after dinner while you are watching TV) and it’s making you feel like you are.
 Remember, you are trying to break these unhealthy habits, but your mind is fighting you every step of the way.
 So, if you start to feel hungry the most important thing to do is listen to your body and try to figure out if you truly are hungry or if it is just your mind playing tricks on you.